ivre/ivre/doc/AGENT.md

 `THREADS`.

-Values for `NMAPOPTS` and `NMAPSCRIPTS` cause scans similar to those run by `runscans` by default (with IVRE's default template).
-To get options from other templates, run `runscans --nmap-template aggressive` (for example) and copy the corresponding values in the `agent` script.
+Values for `NMAPOPTS` and `NMAPSCRIPTS` cause scans similar to those run by `ivre runscans` by default (with IVRE's default template).
+To get options from other templates, run `ivre runscans --nmap-template aggressive` (for example) and copy the corresponding values in the `agent` script.